jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

 I have created an Azure CLI script that does all this for you!
 See here: https://raw.githubusercontent.com/jakewalsh90/Terraform-Azure/main/GitHub-Actions-Deployment/scripts/AzCLIPreReqSetup

-Before running the above script, be sure to run through and update the following items in the script to suit your needs:

-1. Run through the "Set the below" section of the script and update the variables.
-Note: storage account names must be unique so change this to something that suits your deployment!
+Before running the above script, be sure to run through and update the following items in the script to suit your needs.
+Look through the "Set the below" section of the script and update the variables.
+Note: Storage Account names must be unique so change this to something that suits your deployment!
 You will also need to provide a Subscription ID.

 When the script runs, you will have a Storage Account and Container setup, and also you will see an output similar to the below: